scipper15/tablesoccer.rocks/readme.md

 Sign-up feature is not yet implemented.
 You would access the database and insert a new user there (or delete the old one).
 Use `SHA256`-hashes for password hashing.

+### How it works

+`/dyp/` will redirect to the most recent match day and shows the rankings.To upload results you must login at `login`.
+You'll be redirected to `profile`.
+Update values here if necessary.
+A new menu entry is displayed if logged in: `Ergebnisse hochladen`.

+At `upload_results` you choose a date and a `zip` file for the match day exported from [KickerTool](https://kickertool.de/).
+After hitting `import` a few things happen:

+1. The file is uploaded to the server.
+Files with the same file name can't be uploaded to twice to avoid duplicate imports.
+2. The app extracts `xml` and writes it to the database.
+3. Match days are counted up automatically with each upload.
+4. You'll be redirected showing the most recent ranking.

+**N.b.:** After reaching maximum match days or the end date of the series (can be altered on the profile page), the data base will be reset with the next file upload!
+This behavior will change in the future, but it was the easiest way to set up things smoothly, as old results aren't needed, as soon a new D.Y.P. series starts.

 ## License

 ## Contact